sedostheatre/sedos.co.uk/input/regular-events/acting-group.md

 You can also bring your own script if you have a specific audition piece you want to try, or if you just really like the script!
 Scripts should be approx. 5 minutes (no longer than 8 minutes) and there will also be a selection of two-three handers on the day to choose from (monologues are welcome too).

-It's free to take part in the Acting Group — just email [events@sedos.co.uk](mailto:events@sedos.co.uk)to give us an idea of numbers.
+It's free to take part in the Acting Group — just email [events@sedos.co.uk ](mailto:events@sedos.co.uk)to give us an idea of numbers.
 We won't reply back, unless you have a specific question.

 **2020 dates:**